-While the experimental results generally agree with the introspection-based data by Nishimura (2003) and Kawahara (2006), the experiments have also demonstrated that both the naturalness hierarchy (Experiment I) and devoiceability hierarchy (Experiments II and III) show a distinction that goes beyond a dichotomous "grammatical" vs "ungrammatical" distinction.
+While the experimental results generally agree with the introspection-based data by Nishimura (2003) and Kawahara (2006), the experiments have also demonstrated that both the naturalness hierarchy (Kawahara 2012b) and devoiceability hierarchy (Experiments I and II) show a distinction that goes beyond a binary "grammatical" vs "ungrammatical" distinction.
 This gradient pattern is observed even when the participants use a binary yes/no method (see also Bader and Mäussler 2010; Coleman and Pierrehumbert 1997; Dankovičová et al. 1998; Frisch et al. 2004 for similar results).
-The current experiments thus show that gradient judgement patterns do not necessarily arise because many experiments in the past has used a rating scale; i.e. that it is not a task effect (cf. Gorman to appear and Schütze 2011 who suggest that gradient effects are partly due to a task effect).
+The current experiments thus show that gradient judgment patterns do not necessarily arise because many experiments in the past have used a rating scale; i.e., that it is not a task effect (c.f.
+Gorman (forthcoming) and Schütze (2011)).
 In this sense, experimentation can reveal subtle aspects of our linguistic knowledge which can be missed by an approach that is exclusively based on intuition.
-Therefore, experimental approaches to phonological patterns can complement-but not replace-a more-traditional approach to phonology.
+Therefore, experimental approaches to phonological patterns can complement - but not replace - a more-traditional approach to phonology.